iann0036/tf-cfn-provider/docs/providers/oci/CoreBootVolume.md

 `SizeInGbs` - The size of the boot volume in GBs.

 `SizeInMbs` - The size of the volume in MBs.
 The value must be a multiple of 1024.
 This field is deprecated.
-Please use `size_in_gbs`.
+Please use `SizeInGbs`.

 `SourceDetails` - The boot volume source, either an existing boot volume in the same availability domain or a boot volume backup.
 If null, this means that the boot volume was created from an image.